stcorp/muninn/README.rst

   will be prefixed without separation characters, so any underscores, etc. need to be included in the option value.

-- mod_spatialite_path: Full path to the mod_spatialite library (minus
+- mod_spatialite_path: Path/name of the mod_spatialite library.
+Will be set to
-  extension), e.g. /usr/local/lib/mod_spatialite.
-Not required when using pyspatialite.
+  'mod_spatialite' by default (which only works if library is on search path).
+  Change this to e.g. /usr/local/lib/mod_spatialite to set an explicit path (no filename extension needed).

 Example configuration file
 --------------------------